-Broadly speaking companies use video marketing to increase their sales, build brand awareness as well as trust, to keep their current customers informed, and to reach out to potential customers.
+Broadly speaking, companies use video marketing to increase their sales, build brand awareness and trust to keep their current customers informed, and reach out to potential customers.
 The platforms most commonly used by marketers for posting social media marketing videos and video ads are Instagram, YouTube, and Facebook.
-A reason why video marketing is favored as a marketing tool is because of its potential to explain everything in a format that is preferred by users — the visual format.
-Tutorials or explainer videos are especially popular among end users.

 6. Video Marketing as a Lead Generation Channel

-According to Optinmonster, video marketers get 66% more qualified leads per year (Optinmonster, 2019).
-Optinmonster also concluded that video marketers achieve a 54% increase in brand awareness.
+According to OptinMonster, video marketers get 66% more qualified leads per year (OptinMonster, 2019).
+OptinMonster also concluded that video marketers achieve a 54% increase in brand awareness.
 Additionally, 93% of marketers say they’ve landed a new customer thanks to a video on social media.
 This increased quality of leads can be attributed to the quality of education that video brings.
-Not only do customers gain trust in companies, but they’re also able to educate themselves about the company or their product through interactive visuals.
-These stats show that there’s no need to second-guess the benefits of video marketing for business.
-As for video marketing in 2020, it will be a great way to grow your network and customer base, not just now, but also in the future.
+Not only do customers gain trust in companies, but they’re also able to educate themselves about the company or its products through interactive visuals.
+These stats show that there's no need to second-guess the benefits of video marketing for business.
+As for video marketing in 2023, it will be a great way to grow your network and customer base, not just now, but also in the future.